5 important things to consider when choosing an IT supplier

 3. Is it a sustainable future solution?

 Technology is advancing fast, which means the solution you choose today must be sustainable for the future.
-The reason so many organisations are choosing to replace their IT system in 2019 is because, back in 2010, for example, they chose a supplier that didn't have a sustainable future solution.
+The reason so many organisations are choosing to replace their IT system is that they earlier chose a supplier that didn't have a sustainable future solution.
 Find a partner with genuine expertise in systems and applications so they can guide you through the maze of future trends and innovations.
-Never miss an opportunity because your technical infrastructure isn’t up to date!
+Never miss an opportunity because your technical infrastructure isn’t up to date.

 4. Is bigger always better?